Bir Tibetan Colony: Population

 The population of Bir Tibetan Colony is primarily Tibetan refugees, but there are also a number of Indian families and a small community of international expatriates and long-term visitors.
-Note that it is only the Bir Tibetan Colony itself that is primarily settled by Tibetan refugees: the population of the town of Bir proper is almost entirely Indian.
+It is only the Bir Tibetan Colony itself that is primarily settled by Tibetan refugees; the population of the town of Bir proper is almost entirely Indian.

 The majority of the Tibetan refugees based in Bir originally came from the Kham region of southeastern Tibet, but many of the refugees living in the colony today were born in India, and the population continues to diversify.

 Institutions and attractions

 There are several institutions in Bir that attract tourists, students, volunteers and other visitors from around India and from abroad:

 A branch of Palyul Monastery of the Nyingma school's Penor Rinpoche was established in Bir Tibetan Colony, and Rigo Tulku Rinpoche is its Khenpo.

 The Deer Park Institute is a "centre for the study of classical Indian wisdom traditions" established by Dzongsar Khyentse Rinpoche in March 2006 under the patronage of the Dalai Lama.

 Chokling Gompa is the monastery of Neten Chokling Rinpoche, a reincarnate lama in the Nyingma tradition of Tibetan Buddhism and the director of the film Milarepa (2006).
 Chokling Gompa is a point of architectural interest, with a grand prayer hall and a picturesque stupa.

 There are also several other monasteries and temples in the Tibetan Colony, and the Tibetan herbal clinic (Men-Tsee-Khang) and handicraft centre also serve as tourist attractions.
-The major monastery of Sherab Ling and Katoch Homestay is just a few minutes away in nearby Bhattu village.
+The Sherab Ling and Chokling monasteries are in the vicinity.
 The Dzongsar Institute (a Tibetan Buddhist monastic college) is in nearby Chauntara.

 Dharmalaya is an Indian charitable society (NGO) based in Bir, which is "devoted to education, service, and compassionate living, with a practical focus on sustainable village development, contemplative service-learning, and immersive ecotourism."